Review of Fitness First Gyms

 Fitness First allows members from 14 years of age to sign up with a guardian’s signature and supervision, with those under 16 not able to use weights at any time.
 It also provides a student concession discount, but you will need to contact your local club directly for details.

-Opening hours depend on the Fitness First club and range from 5:00 – 23:00 on weekdays and 6am to 10pm on weekends, with some clubs open for 24 hours.
-Access to other clubs depends on the membership type you purchase, these are outlined below.
+Opening hours depend on the Fitness First club and range from 5am to 11pm on weekdays and 6am to 10pm on weekends, with some clubs open for 24 hours.
+Access to other clubs depends on the membership type you purchase, and are outlined below.

 - Titanium membership gives you access to all clubs within Australia.